-- 1. Install the hard disk drive into the drive cage in your ATX system case. - 2.
+- 1. Install the hard disk drive into the drive cage in your Micro ATX system case. - 2.
 Plug the IDE cable into IDE1 (A):

-- they can only be installed correctly on the device connector.
+- Note: The ribbon cable connectors are keyed so that they can only be installed correctly on the device connector.
 If the connector is not keyed, make sure that you match the pin-1 side of the cable connector with the pin-1 side of the device connector.
 Each connector has the pin-1 side clearly marked.
 The pin-1 side of each ribbon cable is always marked with a colored stripe on the cable. - Plug an IDE cable connector into the hard disk drive IDE connector (B).
 It doesn't matter which connector on the cable you use. - 4.
 Plug a power cable from the case power supply into the power connector on the hard disk drive (C).

 When you first start up your system, the BIOS should automatically detect your hard disk drive.
 If it doesn't, enter the Setup Utility and use the IDE Hard Disk Auto Detect feature to configure the hard disk drive that you have installed.
-See Chapter 3 for more information.
+See IDE HDD Auto-Detection on page 41 for more information.